 Recent school council projects have included a school project and a local area/ community project.
 First of all, they sought the views of their school peers and as a result new toys for use outside at playtimes and lunchtimes were purchased, they also organised a fund raising event in school-‘A wear something red day’ and a Defibrillator was purchased which they promoted locally by distributing leaflets to local businesses.
 The Defibrillator is available to the local community for use during school opening hours.

 Values underpin the assembly worship plan along with the teaching that takes place in these.
 While some assemblies celebrate key world events-festivals –both Christian following the annual calendar and related to world religions-for example-Harvest, Remembrance, Christmas, Easter, Diwali, Chinese New Year etc, others are related to PHSCE, work in school, tolerance and promote equality and celebrate difference.

 Special events to celebrate ‘British values’ are held-Year 2 visit the local cenotaph on Armistice day and lay a wreath to remember this.
-The Queens’ Diamond Jubilee was celebrated with an outdoor party and an event will be arranged to celebrate her 90th birthday this year.
-Children were presented with mementoes for this and to commemorate the centenary of World War One.
+The Queens’ Diamond Jubilee was celebrated with an outdoor party and an event was also held to celebrate her 90th birthday.

 Links are made to the local community where possible.
-The local Salvation Army and the Methodist RE team visit school every term and lead an Assembly.
-Years 1 and 2 visit the local church and local clergy also visit school.
-We have an annual Christmas carol concert in church which is attended by both invited parents and children in school.
+The local Salvation Army and other churches and local clergy also visit the school.
+Visits are made to the local church linked to topics and for an annual Christmas carol concert which is attended by both invited parents and children in school.

 Sources of evidence include: